We all want to have our content to be ranked first on Google and other search engines as Bing/Yahoo as well. But how can we do that?

 By Entering our KW we will get into the Keyword Ideas.

 How about the column with Top of page Bid information.
 That is the amount people are willing to spend on ads.
-Higher number means more lucrative keyword.
+A higher number means a more lucrative keyword.
 That means that advertisers are willing to pay more than $48 for a word like “online business ideas”.

 2. Google Trends

 Google Trends is not exactly a keyword research tool.
-But it gives us a suggestions and most importantly, we see whether the keyword is becoming more popular or less over a time.
+But it gives us suggestions and most importantly, we see whether the keyword is becoming more popular or less over time.

 Actually you can even choose the location in the world and check the popularity of that phrase.
-Add similar phrase to see which ones is more popular in the specific country/region.
+Add a similar phrase to see which ones are more popular in the specific country/region.

-Scroll down and you see specific location where your phrase popular is.
-Also, you have some keyword suggestion to check.
+Scroll down and you see the specific location where your phrase popular is.
+Also, you have some keyword suggestions to check.